simple-login/website/content/blog/introducing-pgp.md

 Pretty Good Privacy (PGP) is a program to encrypt your emails, texts, files, etc. As emails on Gmail, Yahoo, Outlook and other popular email services are stored in **cleartext**, PGP can be a solution to keep your emails from being read & analyzed by these big techs.

 PGP is based on [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 Essentially you have 2 keys: a public key and a private key.
 Your public key is **known** to everyone whereas **only** you have access to the private key.
-Message encrypted with the public key can only be decrypted with the private key.
+A message encrypted with the public key can only be decrypted with the private key.
 You can learn more about PGP on [openpgp](https://www.openpgp.org).

 > In practice, if someone wants to send you a secret message that only you can read, this person encrypts the message using your public key.

-Without PGP the emails sent to an alias are forwarded by SimpleLogin **as-is** to your mailbox, leaving anyone in-between or your email service able to read your emails.
+Without PGP, the emails sent to an alias are forwarded by SimpleLogin **as-is** to your mailbox, leaving anyone in-between or your email service being able to read your emails.

 {{< rawhtml >}}
 <img src="/blog/without-pgp.png" class="w-100 my-3" style="max-width: 800px">